Reloaded-Project/Reloaded-III/docs/Loader/Backends/Native.md

 !!! info "Configurations can define DLLs built for processor-specific feature sets."

-The following are currently recognised by the spec:
+The following are currently recognized by the spec:

 | Type   | Name      | Description               |
 |--------|-----------|---------------------------|